BestTimesToVisit.com Logo

 shopping

-Step back in time at Pioneertown, a former movie set town that's now home to artist studios, unique boutiques, and the legendary Pappy + Harriet's.
-Browse the eclectic shops for handmade jewelry and desert-inspired art, then soak in the live music and delicious BBQ at the cantina.
+Step back in time at Pioneertown, a former movie set town now brimming with artist studios, unique boutiques, and the legendary Pappy + Harriet's.
+Explore the rustic facades and perhaps catch some live music under the stars for an unforgettable evening.

 Best time: Year-round